ikhoon/curses-expamples/README.md

 [Write Programmer Guilde To Ncurses](http://www.amazon.com/Programmers-Guide-NCurses-Dan-Gookin/dp/0470107596) has good examples written in C lang.

-But Ruby [curses library](http://ruby-doc.org/stdlib-2.0.0/libdoc/curses/rdoc/Curses.html) is sample and easy to use.
-And also gives same output.
+Ruby [curses library](http://ruby-doc.org/stdlib-2.0.0/libdoc/curses/rdoc/Curses.html) is not only easy to use and sample but also gives same output.

 ## Output of Execution
 Both ruby & c code produce same output